fansubgroup/cHyperion1.x/README.md

-# petulant-octo-moo create a first code
+# Overwrite code for Hyperion1.x use C
-#thank you for you use this code
-#if you have any qustion or advise, you can commicate me on super_big_hero@sina.com
+### And now is just for test, and maybe some day can achive the goal